Overview of Mood Disorders

 - substance-induced mood disorder - symptoms of depression that are due to the effects of medication or other forms of treatment, drug abuse, or exposure to toxins.

-Adolescents, depending upon their age and the type of mood disorder present, may exhibit different symptoms of depression.
+Children, depending upon their age and the type of mood disorder present, may exhibit different symptoms of depression.
 The following are the most common symptoms of a mood disorder.
-However, each adolescent and adolescent may experience symptoms differently.
+However, each child and adolescent may experience symptoms differently.
 Symptoms may include:

 - persistent feelings of sadness